Near Hayden in Routt County, Colorado — The American Mountains (Southwest)

 Location.
 40° 30.416′ N, 107° 22.797′ W. Marker is near Hayden, Colorado, in Routt County.
 Marker is on U.S. 40 at milepost 100.5, on the right when traveling east.
+Marker is one of two presented in a large "Colorado" kiosk, located in a pull-out on the south side of the highway.
 Touch for map.
-Marker is one of two presented in a large "Colorado" kiosk, located in a pull-out on the south side of the highway.
 Marker is in this post office area: Hayden CO 81639, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 1 other marker is within walking distance of this marker.
-The Hayden Surveys (here, next to this marker).
+At least 1 other marker is The Hayden Surveys (here, next to this marker).